Talha-Bicak/salescoach-dev-repo/replit.md

    - Frontend runs on http://localhost:5000

 **Note**: JWT_SECRET is REQUIRED.
 The backend will fail to start without it.
 Use a strong, random secret in production.

+### Azure OpenAI Configuration
+To use the real-time voice features, you need to configure Azure OpenAI credentials:
+1. You'll need an Azure OpenAI endpoint with Realtime API access
+2. Set the following when starting a conversation:
+   - AZURE_OPENAI_ENDPOINT
+   - AZURE_OPENAI_API_KEY
+   - AZURE_OPENAI_DEPLOYMENT_NAME (e.g., "gpt-4o-realtime-preview")

 ## User Roles